kauffmann/Reverb/README.md

 ## Feedback Delay Network Reverb

-based on Geraint Luft's "Let's write a reverb," talk.
+Based on Geraint Luft's "Let's write a reverb," talk.
 This is my own custom implementation of a reverb using his DSP library.
 I've also added early refelctions and pre-delay.
 TODO: I will also add filter options on input and output side.

 Dependency: it uses Geraint Luft's DSP library https://github.com/Signalsmith-Audio/dsp